trinsic-id/v2-sdk/docs/ios/index.md

+---
+hide:
+  - toc
+---

-# The Trinsic Swift SDK
+# Swift SDK

-The Trinsic Swift SDK makes it easy to interact with the Trinsic API from any application built for iOS, MacCatalyst, or MacOS.
-The SDK is available for Swift Package Manager and can be added in your dependency section in `Package.swift` as follows:
+The latest package is available for Swift Package Manager and can be added in your dependency section in `Package.swift` as follows:

 ```swift
 dependencies: [